mirumee/legacy-views/README.md

 - https://spectrum.chat/saleor
 - https://gitter.im/mirumee/saleor

+## Translations

+Did you know that Saleor is available in more than 30 languages, translated entirely by our community?

+If you'd like to help us, you can join one of our translation teams on [the localization platform Transifex](https://www.transifex.com/mirumee/saleor-1/languages/).

+The repository gets synchronized weekly with the latest contributions.

 ## License

 Disclaimer: Everything you see here is open and free to use as long as you comply with the [license](https://github.com/mirumee/saleor/blob/master/LICENSE).
 There are no hidden charges.
 We promise to do our best to fix bugs and improve the code.